ksamaritakis/ksamaritakis/README.md

 ### Welcome to My GitHub Page! 👋

 I'm a biomedical engineer (BSc) with a passion for using technology to revolutionize healthcare and tackle pressing medical challenges.
 Currently pursuing a Master's degree in Epidemiology at Maastricht University, my work lies at the intersection of artificial intelligence, biomedicine, and public health research.
+I am also currently employed as a biomedical engineer and researcher at ToxGenSolutions BV.

 ### My Research Interests 🔬
 - Neurodegenerative diseases